ANMOL-design/CodeWhiz-Terms-Condition/README.md

 ## 10. Governing Law

-These terms shall be governed and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law provisions.
+These terms shall be governed and construed in accordance with the laws of India, without regard to its conflict of law provisions.

 ## 11. Contact Us

-If you have any questions about these Terms and Conditions, please contact us at [contact information].
+If you have any questions about these Terms and Conditions, please contact us at anmolgarg263@gmail.com or mayank29malhotra@gmail.com.

 ---

-**Effective Date**: [Insert Date]
+**Effective Date**: Jun 6 2024